goodform/RediSearch/README.md

 * Automatically index existing HASH keys as documents.
 * Document deletion.
 * Sortable properties (i.e. sorting users by age or name).

-## Cluster Support

-RediSearch has a distributed cluster version that can scale to billions of documents and hundreds of servers.
-However, at the moment it is only available as part of Redis Labs Enterprise.
-See the [Redis Labs Website](https://redislabs.com/modules/redisearch/) for more info and contact information.

 ### Not *yet* supported: